Maximizing Your Secure Score: A Guide for IT Professionals

 Cyber insurance premiums for financial services firms have climbed steadily since 2023.
 Underwriters now request specific evidence of security controls before quoting coverage.

 A strong Secure Score provides that evidence.
-It documents MFA enrollment, device compliance, data protection policies, and identity management.
+It documents MFA enrollment, device compliance, data protection policies through Microsoft Purview, and identity management through Microsoft Entra ID.
 Guardian Security Insights generates the reports that underwriters want to see.
+This connects closely to Transforming Your Secure Score Into a Cybersecurity Roadmap.

 Higher scores mean lower premiums.
 It is that direct.